AIG-ist-tugraz/WipeOutR/docs/ts_gen.md

 # ts_gen.jar

 **ts_gen.jar** is a standalone Java application that generates a test suite for a given feature model.
 The test suite consists of five types of test cases: dead features, false optional, full mandatory, false mandatory, and partial configuration.
+Each partial configuration refers to 2-5 randomly features.

 ### Supported feature models